dp-os/gez/examples/docs/src/en/guide/frameworks/preact-htm.md

     // Create the application instance
     const { app } = createApp();

-    // Use Preact's renderToString to generate page content const html = render(app);
+    // Use Preact's renderToString to generate the page content const html = render(app);

     // Commit dependency collection to ensure all necessary resources are loaded